djust270/IntuneEndpointTools/README.md

 # IntuneEndpointTools
-A set of tools for managing and diagnosing Intune on Windows endpoints
+A set of tools for managing and diagnosing Intune MDM on Windows endpoints